Sourov-Ahmed-2005034/AlxCoCrFeNi-Atomistic-Simulations/README.md

 ## Reproducibility

-My undergraduate thesis work has not yet been published.
-Therefore, the LAMMPS input scripts, simulation data, and detailed results are not publicly available at this time.
+My undergraduate thesis has not yet been published, so the full LAMMPS input scripts, simulation data, and detailed results are not publicly available at this stage.

-This section will be updated with the relevant scripts, data, and results once the associated work is published.
+I will update this section with the relevant scripts, data, and results once the work is published.

 ---